2010 Mnet Asian Music Awards

 The 2010 Mnet Asian Music Awards took place on November 28, 2010, at The Venetian Macao in Macau, China.
 It is the first ceremony to take place outside of South Korea with approximately 10,000 people attending the show.
 2NE1 won the most awards, winning four out of their six nominations, including Artist of the Year and Album of the Year.

 Background

 The ceremony marked the twelfth edition of the annual music awards.
 The ceremony's slogan was "One Asia".
 It was broadcast live in China, Japan, Hong Kong and Southeast Asia through various channels, as well as in the United States and Canada.

 Artists Taeyang, DJ Doc, Gummy, Rain, Hot Potato, Far East Movement, Perfume, I Me, and Chemistry all won awards during the televised broadcast.
 Recorded videos of international artists were shown including Lam Tun, Ho Gu Hua, Hong Ying, Pam Tan, Keri Hilson, and will.i.am.
-CNBLUE, 2AM, Jo Kwon, Ga-In who also won awards but were not shown on broadcast to their absence.
+CNBLUE, 2AM, Jo Kwon, Gain also won awards but were not shown on broadcast due to their absence.